SallahBoussettah/permi-conduit/documents/tasks.md

 - [ ] Implement analytics and reporting enhancements
 - [ ] Add notification system for exam scheduling and results
 - [ ] Create API for potential mobile app integration

+## Current Priority: Practical Exam Implementation

+Before starting the practical exam implementation, the following changes are needed:
+- Refine the link between QCM results and practical exam eligibility
+- Design the mobile-optimized marking interface
+- Create database seeds for exam sections based on the official Fiche de Recueil
+- Implement real-time saving for marking interface

 ---